-If you’re using CRM in your business and want to know about latest developments in the industry, here is the list of key CRM trends to look out for in 2018:
+If you’re using CRM in your business and want to know about the latest developments in the industry, here is the list of key CRM trends to look out for in 2019:

 1. Automatic recognition